-According to a recent Zeno Group and Muck Rack survey, just 3 per cent of journalists rely ‘heavily’ on media releases.
+According to a 2018 Zeno Group and Muck Rack survey, just 3 per cent of journalists rely ‘heavily’ on media releases.
 But the same survey showed that over 30 per cent still rely on them ‘somewhat’.

 To adopt the awkward language of statistics, that 30 per cent is not insignificant.
 Do not underestimate the benefits of communicating with so many journalists.
 The press release is still a formidable tool in your communications arsenal.
 You just have to sharpen your writing skills so yours stands above the rest in a journalist’s overcrowded inbox.

 “I delete most releases after about 0.5 seconds spent on the subject line.”
 This is the confession of Derek Thompson, an editor at The Atlantic, when interviewed for Robert Wynn’s book Straight Talk About Public Relations.
 Research by the marketing agency Greentarget suggests that Thompson is not alone: 79 per cent of journalists say the email subject line determines whether they open a press release.